insideaayush/hms/README.md

-#EAZECARE README
+## HMS
-This is the private code of Eazecare and cannot be shared.
-This document is currently under construction.
+A simple Hospital Management System.

-#Getting Started
+## Getting Started
-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+These instructions will help you setup development environment.

-#Prerequisites
+### Prerequisites

 	pip3
 	virtualenv